bmbruno/SitecoreSpark.Admin.PublishQueueDetail/README.md

 ## Features

 Publish Queue information is only accessible via the database (`dbo.PublishQueue` table) or via the Sitecore API (`Sitecore.Publishing.PublishManager` class).
-This utility utilizes the API to generate a report of all items in the Publish Queue, and includes the following information for each item:
+This utility utilizes the API to generate a report of all items in the Publish Queue due for publishing during the next Incremental Publish, and includes the following information for each item:

 * ID
 * Name